-Clearly the major event that affected fisheries and the community in American Samoa during 2009 was the tsunami that occurred at the end of September.
-This event caused extensive infrastructure damage to the fishing industry and to many community members in addition to the tragic loss of life.
-Bottomfish landings, post-tsunami, plummeted because of the inability of participants to go out and fish due to fishing vessel and gear losses and damages from the tsunami.
-There was also some damages to habitat especially nearshore reefs primarily due to the debris which washed out during the tsunami wave's receding.
+As noted in Section 1.1, the pivotal event that affected fisheries and the community in American Samoa during 2009 was the tsunami that occurred at the end of September.
+This natural disaster caused extensive infrastructure damage to the fishing industry and to many community members in addition to the tragic loss of life.
+Bottomfish landings, post-tsunami, plummeted because of the inability of participants to go out and fish due to fishing vessel and gear losses and damage from the tsunami.
+There was also some damage to habitat especially nearshore reefs primarily due to the debris which washed out to sea when the tsunami receded.
 Everything from clothing to rooftops washed out and ended up on reefs or in the harbor causing some damage to reefs and other nearshore habitat.
 Most of the debris has since been removed which will help facilitate restoration of affected habitat.
 The demersal fisheries appear to be rebounding and it is expected that vessel and gear replacement will continue to occur and be facilitated by federal disaster relief funding.